Need a project management template?

 Step 7: Team members enter their progress

-Now that you have updated the connections, the project tasks allocated to each colleague will appear in their personal spreadsheet.
+Now that you have transferred the data, the project tasks allocated to each colleague will appear in their personal spreadsheet.

 This data appears in the gray Columns A to F. These should not be edited.